szon0111/CarND_P5-Vehicle-Detection-and-Tracking/writeup.md

 ### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to set different search areas for 3 different window sizes.
-The function is `find_cars()` in `extract.py` and the

-![alt text][image3]
+The function is `find_cars()` in `extract.py` and the overall pipeline can be seen in the `Box()` class in `box.py`.
+This function searches the HOG features for the image once, instead of repeating the feature extraction for individual windows, which greatly reduces computation time.
+The model outputs, parameter settings, and window settings can be seen in lines 68 ~ 89 of `box.py` and lines 10 ~ 24, lines 70 ~ 75 of `video.py`.

+I limited the search are to the lower half of the image, in order to avoid detecting non-vehicle objects.
+I then decided to use small windows for the upper part of the search area and 2 larger sized windows for the rest of the search area.
+This was implemented by scaling the image in 3 different sizes(1.0, 1.5, and 2.0) The windows are also shown in 3 different colors(blue, green, red).

+I decided to overlap the windows by 75%, which was the optimal value with the right balance between accuracy and computation time, by setting `cells_per_step`(line 146) in `extract.py` to 2.

+Here are the windows and search areas:

+![windows][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

-![alt text][image4]
+Through trial and error, I decided to use the parametes shown in the table earlier.
+Setting cells_per_step to 1, which gives a 87.5% overlap, gave better results but the longer computation time was not worth the small improvement.
+Once again, extracting hog features only once per image with the function `find_cars()` greatly improved the performance.

+Here are some examples of windows on the test images:

+![ex1][image4]
+![ex2][image5]
 ---

-### Video Implementation

-The output video is `project_video_output.mp4`.
-The **[video]** is also available on Youtube

-#### 2. Describe how  you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### Filter for False Positives

 I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+From the 15 positive detections aggregated through the `Box()` class, I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a series of frames of video

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+##### Here is the image with the window detections once again:

 ![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here is the corresponding heatmap:
 ![alt text][image7]

+### Here the resulting bounding boxes are drawn:
+![alt text][image8]

+#### Smoothing Detections

+To make the detections look smoother, I stored the detection results of the previouse 15 frames before drawing the bounding boxes on the vehicles.
+This way, boxes do not drastically change in size and location per frame.
+The implemention can be seen in the `add_windows()` and `get_heatmap()` methods in `box.py`.

+### Video Implementation

+The output video is `project_video_output.mp4`.
+The **[video]** is also available on Youtube

 ---